 Dr. Rosemary Lysaght

-Dr. Rosemary Lysaght is Associate Director (OT) for the School of Rehabilitation Therapy at Queen’s University and an Associate Professor in the Occupational Therapy Program.
+Dr. Rosemary Lysaght is Associate Director (OT) in the School of Rehabilitation Therapy at Queen’s University and a Professor in the Occupational Therapy Program.
 Her primary research focus relates to work participation and social inclusion of persons who experience social exclusion, particularly those with intellectual and mental health disabilities.
 For almost 20 years she has been leading research and evaluation studies in Canada, the U.S., and internationally and studied both traditional and non-traditional models for promoting work and productivity.
-As a practitioner, Dr. Lysaght has worked with persons living intellectual disabilities, serious mental illness, work injuries, and other challenges in programs addressing employment, inclusion and community living.
+As a practitioner, Dr. Lysaght has worked with persons living with intellectual disabilities, serious mental illness, work injuries, and other challenges in relation to employment, inclusion and community living.

 Dr. Lynn Martin

 Dr. Lynn Martin is Chair and an Associate Professor in the Departments of Health Sciences at Lakehead University.
 She is a Fellow of interRAI, an international collaborative that seeks to improve the quality of life of vulnerable persons through use of a seamless, comprehensive assessment system.
 She was on the Chief Editorial Board for the Journal on Developmental Disabilities from 2007 to 2015, and is currently on the Ministry of Community and Social Services’ Evaluation Advisory Committee for the Independent Facilitation Demonstration Project.